Gethe/wow-ui-source/README.markdown

 can be changed via the Display settings under User Interface options.
 Note: this change has not yet been implemented for the mage class.

-  * All hunter and warlock pets have been deleted to address a data corruption issue.
-Hunters will need to tame new pets, while warlocks will notice the names of their pets have changed.

   * Ammo has been removed from the game.

   * The character levels at which classes gain new spells and abilities have changed.

-  * The glyph system is in the process of being altered.
-Existing glyphs may not be fully supported or functional.

   * Many item and class stats have been changed or removed.